Updated July 10, 2023

 Definition of Capitalized Interest

-Capitalized interest is a term of interest that businesses or individuals use when borrowing funds or taking loans, respectively.
-The interest costs are added to the assets or principal amount and increase the cost-basis of the concerned assets on the balance sheet.
+Capitalized interest is a term that businesses or individuals use when borrowing funds or taking loans, respectively.
+The interest costs add to the assets or principal amount and increase the cost-basis of the concerned assets on the balance sheet.

-It is the cost of financing an asset incurred by companies such that the interest is levied on the useful life of the asset and the borrower shows up the interest expense through periodic depreciation expense on the asset.
+Companies incur the cost of financing an asset, where they levy interest on the useful life of the asset, and the borrower demonstrates the interest expense by showing periodic depreciation expense on the asset.

 It is different from other interest expenses based on incurrence and duration.
-Otherwise, the two are commonly used interchangeably.
+Otherwise, people commonly use the two interchangeably.
 As the term suggests, capitalized interest becomes capital in the business’s balance sheet.
-It is an added expense on raising the fixed assets and is expensed through depreciation schedules.
+Depreciation schedules expense the added cost of raising fixed assets.
 In the context of student loans, it plays a crucial part.
 Some of the discussion in this article will be based on this aspect.

 Example of Capitalized Interest

-To simplify, interest expenses are calculated based on the applicable interest rates and are stated in the table as expenses.
-We need to capitalize these expenses over a time certain period
+The table states interest expenses, calculated based on the applicable interest rates.
+We need to capitalize these expenses over a certain time period